QUADRO: A supervised dimension reduction method via Rayleigh quotient optimization: Introduction

+Our goal is to develop a data-driven procedure to find $\hat{f}$ such that $\Rq(\hat{f})$ is large, and $\hat{f}$ is sparse in the sense that it depends on few coordinates of $\Xb$.

-The Rayleigh quotient, as a new criterion for finding a projection $f$, serves well for different purposes of statistical analysis.
-First, for dimension reduction, it is a meaningful criterion which takes care of both variance explanation and label explanation.
-In contrast, many popular dimension reduction methods such as principal component analysis only consider variance explanation.
-Second, as we shall see in Section \ref{sec:classification}, a monotone transform of the Rayleigh quotient approximates the classification error.
-As a result, starting from an $f$ with a large Rayleigh quotient, we can also construct a classification rule with a small classification error.
-In addition, Rayleigh quotient maximization is a convex optimization for quadratic discriminant functions.
-Third, with appropriate regularization, this criterion can select features that are different from those selected by many existing dimension reduction and classification methods.
-Thus, it is a new feature selection tool for statistical studies.
+The Rayleigh quotient, as a criterion for finding a projection $f$, serves different purposes.
+First, for dimension reduction, it takes care of both variance explanation and label explanation.
+In contrast, methods such as principal component analysis (PCA) only consider variance explanation.
+Second, when the data are normally distributed, a monotone transform of the Rayleigh quotient approximates the classification error; see Section~\ref{secclassification}.
+Therefore, an $f$ with a large Rayleigh quotient enables us to construct nice classification rules.
+In addition, it is a convex optimization to maximize the Rayleigh quotient among linear and quadratic $f$ (see Section~\ref{secmethod}), while minimizing the classification error is not.
+Third, with appropriate regularization, this criterion provides a new feature selection tool for data analysis.